Monday, February 3, 2020

 AND HE WAS LOOKING FOR ASIA: Alternatives to the Story of Christopher Columbus Today

 A story that has haunted me for years, is the link between Asia and the West.
-But it did not begin to come together for me until I learned about the art of the so called 'Migration Peoples'.
-After so many years, fragments remain hopelessly scattered over vast stretches of history and language.
+But it did not begin to come together for me until I learned about the art of the so-called 'Migration Peoples'.
+Now, after so many years, fragments remain hopelessly scattered over vast stretches of history and language.
 Without the artifacts to meticulously piece these together, how can I relate to you a story so fugitive?
 But I dare not delay further, to leave in the hands of professional historians, a tale that has been ignored and denied in the West for so long.
+This is a ‘history’ before his decision to look for Asia, centuries before the formation of Europe, when the 'barbarians' first massed on the frontier of the Roman Empire.
+The journeys of Columbus and their fateful consequences were based on events long before they took place when the peoples who were to become the Europe of 1492 first clashed." - Robert Lee

 Jorge Tacla, Study on One Transformation Oil on Jute 1991